 You can take this course as a standalone introduction to counselling or as the start of our Gestalt Counselling Programme.
 The course typically attracts:

-- This is a first level entry for people who want to train as counsellors.
+- This is a first stage of training for people who ultimately want to qualify as professional counsellors.

 - People-focused professionals in health, complementary medicine, social care, the prison service, HR, consultancy, coaching and mentoring who want to develop their communication, negotiation, assertiveness and problem-solving, and to gain a qualification as part of their CPD